CRTeaching/KeepingUpAppearances/README.md

 Before doing anything, a dataset needs to be in place.
 It was too large to put on GitHub so it is linked below.

+Our mission docs are located in /missions/NAME where NAME is team member's name.

+Documentation is located in /documentation/ folder.

 ## Baseline is split across 3 different versions.

 **Alpha version** of our baseline can be seen in the **alpha_version_notebook.ipynb** or [alpha version snapshot link](https://github.com/CRTeaching/KeepingUpAppearances/tree/f89ff1f90edf0af6ead71c54af3c7d3c62bce2a2)